 Local Tips

-• The sand is firmest near the water and in the morning before it's been churned up.
-Time your beach run accordingly.
+- →The sand is firmest near the water and in the morning before it's been churned up by beachgoers.
+Time your beach run accordingly—aim for low tide for the best surface.

-• La Mar Bella beach has a more local, relaxed vibe than touristy Barceloneta.
+- →Mar Bella beach has a more local, relaxed vibe than touristy Barceloneta.
+The chiringuito there serves excellent patatas bravas.

-• If you run on Sunday morning, you'll encounter the city's best runners.
+- →If you run on Sunday morning, you'll encounter the city's best runners.
 They're fast, but they're friendly.
+Many train for the Barcelona Marathon in February.

 Barcelona doesn't do anything halfway.
 The city brings the same passion to its waterfront that it brings to its food, its architecture, its football.
 Running here isn't exercise—it's participation in a culture that celebrates being alive, being outside, being in motion.